Rapid-transit system eases severe traffic and reduces smog

 Ahead of the 2004 Summer Olympics, a Bechtel-led team delivered for Athens two new subway lines.
-Ever since, the Athens Metro has provided passengers with dramatically shorter commute times, speeding travelers at up to 60 miles (90 kilometers) underground, relieves congestion, boosts commerce, bolsters tourism, and decreases pollution by displacing some 375,000 cars per day from the roads.
+Ever since, the Athens Metro has provided passengers with dramatically shorter commute times, speeding travelers at up to 60 miles (90 kilometers) an hour underground.
+It has relieved congestion, boosted commerce, bolstered tourism, and decreased pollution by displacing some 375,000 cars a day from the roads.

 Digging up the past